shikokuchuo/mirai/README.md

-allowing the sending of many more tasks than available processes, no arbitrary connection limits, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven ‘promises’ implementation, and very low overhead.
-A parallel map function is included.
+allowing the sending of many more tasks than available processes, no arbitrary connection limits, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven ‘promises’ implementation, and very low overhead. <br /><br /> Asynchronous parallel map functionality is included.

 ### Quick Start